Updated: Mar 11

 Skin health is just one example where the therapist will look at the whole body concerning symptoms and take a holistic approach to advice and recommendations.

 Lifestyle factors are also an integral approach to this therapy, as factors such as stress, exercise, relaxation, and so on can influence your health and well-being.
-As well as finding out what foods you eat the therapist will also get a picture of your lifestyle.
+As well as finding out what foods you eat, the therapist will also get a picture of your lifestyle.

 Stress, for example, can have a significant impact on your body and affect areas such as digestion, nutrient absorption, and energy levels.
 Therefore, you may think you have the best diet in the world, but if stress is a factor, you may not benefit from the food you eat.
 Again the therapist will take this into account and tailor advice accordingly.
+You can find out more about stress and skin health in our article here.

 Naturopathic Nutritional Therapy works with you to create a diet and lifestyle plan that is both workable and achievable for you.

-It aims to empower you to make lasting changes to your health and well-being, help re-balance the body, and move the body away from the causes of ill-health.
+It aims to empower you to make lasting changes to your health and well-being, help re-balance the body, and move the body away from the causes of ill health.

 If you want to find out how Naturopathic Nutritional Therapy can help you, contact us to find out more at firstname.lastname@example.org.